Baby’s First Word and Dog’s Confused Reaction

 When the First Word Sounds Like the Dog's Name

-Some of the funniest moments happen when baby’s first word accidentally sounds like the dog’s name.
+Some of the funniest moments happen when the baby's first word sounds like the dog's name.
 The dog hears something close enough to recognize and suddenly becomes fully invested in the conversation.

 Parents are emotional.
 The dog is optimistic.
 The baby has no idea they just triggered a household event.